We Tried 10 Different Oat Milks - Here’s How We Ranked Them

 Nutrition Facts Per Cup: Calories: 50 / Total Fat: 3.5 grams / Saturated Fat: 3 grams / Carbohydrates: 3 grams / Dietary Fiber: 0 grams / Sugar: 0 grams / Protein: 1 gram

-Elmhurst’s shelf-stable Milked Oats Barista Edition ($6) is the current oat milk used at five Starbucks Reserve locations, so you can bet that it’s ideal for frothing into espresso drinks.
+You can bet Elmhurst's shelf-stable Milked Oats Barista Edition is ideal for frothing into espresso drinks.
 It sadly does curdle and separate when poured directly into coffee, so we use it strictly for foaming purposes.
-Just like Elmhurst’s Original, it has no oils or gums.
+Just like Elmhurst's Original, it has no oils or gums.

 Ingredients: Filtered water, whole grain oats, contains 2 percent or less of: Cane sugar, dipotassium phosphate, salt